grantsrb/model_expansion/readme.md

 `RecurrentUnit.py` is a class that wraps the recurrent model (in this case 2 stacked GRUs).

+`rnn/` is a folder containing a few basic recurrent modules.

-`DoubleGRU.py` is a class that contains 2 GRUs stacked together.
+`rnn/DoubleGRU.py` is a class that contains 2 GRUs stacked together.

+`rnn/LSTM.py` is a class that contains a single LSTM.

+`rnn/NestedLSTM.py` is a class that contains a (nested lstm)[https://arxiv.org/abs/1801.10308].

 `utils.py` contians a single helper function for parsing the text files